tiktok-tech-jam-2025/ByteMyBrains_DistilBERT/README.md

 - Loads a pretrained DistilBERT base model
 - Tokenizes and processes the dataset
-- Fine-tunes the model on the PII detection dataset -Saves the trained model artifacts in distilbert-pii/
+- Fine-tunes the model on the PII detection dataset
+- Saves the trained model artifacts in `distilbert-pii/`

 ### 5. 📊 Evaluation Results
 The notebook includes: